mmali02/senior_project/README.md

 “How to Create Python Django Website in Pycharm.” _YouTube_, Uploaded by Techlearners By Neeraj Saxena, 5 August 2022, www.youtube.com/watch?v=4XYsODaQ6Ok.

 John Rodkey

+ChatGPT v 3.5 was used in debugging this project.